 1520s, "apprehension caused by danger, misfortune, or error, uneasiness of mind respecting some uncertainty, a restless dread of some evil," from Latin anxietatem (nominative anxietas) "anguish, anxiety, solicitude," noun of quality from anxius "uneasy, troubled in mind" (see anxious).

-Sometimes considered a pathological condition (1660s); psychiatric use dates to 1904.
+It was sometimes considered a pathological condition (1660s); modern psychiatric use dates to 1904.
 Age of Anxiety is from Auden's poem (1947).
 For "anxiety, distress," Old English had angsumnes, Middle English anxumnesse.

 updated on September 23, 2022